mozilla/open-leadership-framework/_articles/framework.md

 ## Build

-These are the concrete principles, skills, and competencies Open Leaders need to structure and manage projects and communities.
+These are the concrete principles, skills and competencies Open Leaders need to structure and manage projects and communities.
 This is how Open Leaders define a project and establish its guidelines and workflow.

 ![This organizer shows the actions and embedded skills of Build]({{ site.baseurl }}/images/olf-build.png)